Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 #### If you use macOS/Linux:

-1. Open up your Terminal application, which is located in `Applications/Utilities` on a Mac
+1. Open up your Terminal application, which is located in `Applications/Utilities` on a Mac.

 2. Execute the following command in order to clone this repository onto your computer, in your home directory: